 Peer support can be a great option if you think it would be helpful to talk to someone who has had their own journey with mental health and “gets it.”
 You can try one-on-one support or a support group.
 You can find support options here.

 If you don’t have someone to reach out to – or think that talking with someone you don’t know would be helpful – you could try a crisis call, text, and chat service.
-Their operators are trained to provide support and resources to people who are experiencing a crisis.
-If you are concerned about privacy, you can call using a Voice Over Internet (VOIP) service, or chat while using a virtual private network.
+Their operators are trained to provide support and resources to people who are experiencing a crisis or are worried about a crisis someone else is experiencing.

 Check out this list of crisis call, text, and chat services (pdf).